simonamdev/xemx/README.md

 ![Architecture of the system](https://github.com/simonamdev/xemx/blob/main/architecture.jpg)

 This proof of concept hosts everything using a single docker compose.
-In my actual home I host it in a local Kubernetes cluster.
+In my actual homelab I host it in a local Kubernetes cluster.

 # Usage